 But there are companies that are taking a stand for our world.
 They’re committed to making business decisions that are good for the earth as well as their bottom line.
 And they’re transforming the fashion industry, even making many traditional ‘fast fashion’ manufacturers and retailers take notice.

-So, if you’ve been searching for eco-friendly and sustainable clothing brands that you can support, look no further.
-These are the top twenty brands for you.
+So, if you’ve been searching for eco-friendly, ethical and sustainable clothing brands that you can support, look no further.
+These are the top sustainable clothing brands for you.

 Bhumi is the Hindi word for ‘Mother Earth.’
 And this Australian-based company is committed to treating our planet like a parent, enjoying her presence and gifts while caring for her at the same time.